angular/angular/aio/content/start/index.md

 * StackBlitz is continually improving, so there may be slight differences in generated code, but the app's behavior will be the same.
+* When you generate the StackBlitz example apps that accompany the tutorials, StackBlitz creates the starter files and mock data for you.
+The files you'll use throughout the tutorials are in the `src` folder of the StackBlitz example apps.

 </div>